ningg/ningg.github.com/_posts/blog/2014-10-17-flume-user-guide.md

 Flume has a fully plugin-based architecture.
 While Flume ships with many out-of-the-box sources, channels, sinks, serializers, and the like, many implementations exist which ship separately from Flume.

-While it has always been possible to include custom Flume components by adding their jars to the FLUME_CLASSPATH variable in the flume-env.sh file, Flume now supports a special directory called plugins.d which automatically picks up plugins that are packaged in a specific format.
-This allows for easier management of plugin packaging issues as well as simpler debugging and troubleshooting of several classes of issues, especially library dependency conflicts.（在flume-env.sh中向FLUME_CLASSPATH中添加plugin的位置；另一种方式，向`plugins.d`目录下添加plugin，即可自动安装。）
+While it has always been possible to include custom Flume components by adding their jars to the `FLUME_CLASSPATH` variable in the flume-env.sh file, Flume now supports a special directory called plugins.d which automatically picks up plugins that are packaged in a specific format.
+This allows for easier management of plugin packaging issues as well as simpler debugging and troubleshooting of several classes of issues, especially library dependency conflicts.（在`flume-env.sh`中向`FLUME_CLASSPATH`中添加plugin的位置；另一种方式，向`plugins.d`目录下添加plugin，即可自动安装。）

 #####The plugins.d directory